-When we first decided to focus CHEQ’s bot mitigation capabilities on the digital media ecosystem, it was in response to what was quickly becoming one the fastest growing criminal enterprises in the world – Ad Fraud.
-What is ad-fraud?
-Broadly speaking, it is the attempt to generate fake online ad views, clicks and engagement, for monetary gain.
-These can be the result of small-time, one-man-show operations running simplistic bots, using proxy servers or contracting click farms, what is generally categorized as GIVT (General Invalid Traffic).
-However, over the years we’ve seen a rapid growth of SIVT (Sophisticated Invalid Traffic), leveraging large scale, complex bot-nets.
-These bots are designed specifically around online advertising ecosystems and infrastructure, looking to exploit weaknesses in the programmatic supply chain, publisher sites, Ad-Tech intermediary platforms, paid social and paid search platforms.
-To understand how quickly this criminal enterprise is growing, consider that in 2017, aggregated industry data showed ad-fraud to be costing advertisers approximately $6.5 Billion in wasted ad spend.
-Last year, CHEQ’s own data has shown that this figure has risen as high as $30 Billion.
+When we first decided to focus CHEQ’s bot mitigation capabilities on the digital media ecosystem, it was in response to what was quickly becoming one the fastest-growing criminal enterprises in the world – Ad Fraud.
+What is ad fraud?
+Broadly speaking, it is the attempt to generate fake online ad views, clicks, and engagement for monetary gain.
+These can be the result of small-time, one-man-show operations running simplistic bots, using proxy servers, or contracting click farms, which is generally categorized as GIVT (General Invalid Traffic).
+However, over the years, we’ve seen a rapid growth of SIVT (Sophisticated Invalid Traffic), leveraging large-scale, complex botnets.
+These bots are designed specifically around online advertising ecosystems and infrastructure, looking to exploit weaknesses in the programmatic supply chain, publisher sites, Ad-Tech intermediary platforms, and paid social and paid search platforms.
+To understand how quickly this criminal enterprise is growing, consider that in 2017, aggregated industry data showed ad fraud to be costing advertisers approximately $6.5 Billion in wasted ad spend.
+Last year, CHEQ’s own data showed that this figure had risen as high as $30 Billion.
 This marks almost 500% growth in just two years.
 Industry projections for 2021 are now talking about a figure north of $50 Billion.
-That is absolutely astonishing growth, by any benchmark.
+That is absolutely astonishing growth by any benchmark.

-Why has Ad-fraud Become so Common?
+Why has fraud become so Common?
 It’s all About the Favorable Risk-Reward Element

 When you think about what encourages or discourages someone from engaging in criminal activity, one of the key factors is the risk-reward element.
 Think about drug trafficking.
 Obviously, the reward element is very high.
 Drug trafficking can be extremely lucrative both at the individual dealer’s level and for a larger organization like a cartel or a syndicate.
 But so is the risk – After all, we all know how the story ends for most drug lords and dealers.
 In most cases it’s jail, in many other cases it’s death and can often even entail the death and injury of the perpetrator’s family and friends.
 Now consider Ad-Fraud.
 The reward element is also extremely high, maybe even more than drug trafficking, as there is little-to-no overhead required.
 Any hacker can do this from the comfort of their bedroom.
 On the other hand, the risk element is extremely low – Your activity might get detected and blocked at some point, but the chances of the perpetrator actually getting named and caught are remarkably slim, not to mention that even if they we’re caught, the ability to prosecute such a person is very unclear, with questions of jurisdictions and varying internet laws between different countries.